STORIS/mvom/website/docs/04 - Model/06 - Querying/01 - Basics.md

 The query which will be executed on the MultiValue database is:

 ```
-SELECT ITEM WITH PRICE > "100"
+select ITEM with PRICE > "100"
 ```